 Colour: may vary from black, grey, to reddish-brown

 Norway rats, also known as brown or sewer rats, are recognisable through their grey-brown, stocky bodies.
 Their tails are not as long as their body length.
 Norway rats are more prominent than almost every other rat species.
-They burrow in fields and gardens and also under structure foundations, woodpiles or trash.
+They burrow in fields, gardens and under structure foundations, woodpiles or trash.
 Norway rats line their nests with fibrous items, like shredded cloth and paper.
 These rats are likely to dwell in the lower levels of buildings.

 Size: bigger rodents that grow 10-12 inches in length and weighs 6-9 ounces

 Colour: may vary from black to brown to grey